topher235/neon-drifter/tasks.md

 - [ ] Create end segment that triggers the completion of the run
 - [ ] Fix points to be calculated based on collectibles only
 - [ ] Award bonus points for time
+- [ ] Add timer to force player to complete in X seconds

 ## Collectibles